 In Charleston and in other towns through the Lowcountry and Upstate, Halloween offers opportunities for parties, hayrides, and haunted houses.
 With the overall increase in pedestrian traffic, problems can arise when driving or walking along busy streets, in parking lots, and through intersections.
-To help ensure the night remains fun and injury free, the NSC recommends the following tips:
+To help ensure the night remains fun and injury free, the NSC recommends

 - If you are in costume either while driving or walking, take off any masks and adjust your outfit so it does not restrict your view or movements.